Triangle Borea BR03 Bookshelf Speaker Review

 Can Triangle bring its signature sound to the budget standmount speaker sector?
 The new Borea BR03 is “le coup de foudre” for Jay Garrett…

-At this year's Munich High End Show, I came across Triangle's Borea range – which inherits technology from its high end Esprit Ez-series stablemates.
-The £399 Borea BR03 is arguably the staple of the range, a two-way standmounter that looks so good on paper that it risks biting the ankles of the slightly pricier Comète Ez.
+At the Munich High End Show back in 2019, I came across Triangle's newly announced Borea range – which inherits technology from its high end Esprit Ez-series stablemates.
+The BR03 is arguably the staple of the range, a two-way standmounter that looks so good on paper that it risks biting the ankles of the slightly pricier Comète Ez.
 The company says that its main focus was bringing the accomplishments of the Esprit Ez range to an affordable market sector, declaring that “with Borea we feel that we have reached a new step in terms of quality and performance.”
 So does this new baby box deliver on that promise?

 Triangle was keen to point out that people shouldn't pay too much attention to tech specs, but that doesn’t mean they’re shabby.
 The manufacturer quotes a frequency response of 46Hz to 22kHz (+/- 3dB), 100W power handling and an 8 ohm nominal impedance.
 Still, the company says that a hi-fi loudspeaker is all about balance, musicality, speed and tonal precision.
 I was also told that the Esprit EZ range takes Triangle's trademark open sound further than the Borea, also that they, “reproduce the sound identity of transparency, air and detail more finely.”
 We shall see…